 On the larger islands surface water in the form of streams, springs or rivers is the main drinking water.
 Some communities on the higher volcanic islands also use ground water for domestic purpose.
-The Solomon Island Water Authority (SIWA) have a reticulated water system in the town of Munda pumped from a series of bores.
-The provincial system in Munda is rundown and in need of repair and might not be suitable for high water demand uses.
+The Solomon Island Water Authority (SIWA) have a reticulated water system in the town of Noro pumped from Ziata stream (water source) to a reservoir tank with chlorination system and a pumping station that supplies water to the rest of the Noro town.
+The water supply system is connected to both domestic and commercial customers (factories, hotels and institutions).
+However, areas owned by SolTuna do not receive the portable water.
+The highest water consumers in Noro are the commercial customers which overall consumption of 72% although they only form 12% of the total water supply customers at Noro.